joedefen/dwipe/README.md

 # zapdev
 `zapdev` is yet-another-tool to wiped disks and partitions for Linux for security.

+> **WORK-IN-PROGRESS**: soon this will be complete and deployed to PyPi.org.
+Until then, patiently await completion.

 * Install `zapdev` using `pipx install zapdev`, or however you do so.